stanleymho/CourseProject/README.md

 This project is to perform _sentiment analysis_ on the Twitter tweets related to a given brand over a period of time, and create a sentiment trend graph to visualize the sentiment towards the brand.

-Please consult the [documentation](https://github.com/stanleymho/uiuc-cs410-final-project/Final-Project-Documentation.pdf) for more details.
+**Please consult the [Final Project Documentation](https://github.com/stanleymho/uiuc-cs410-final-project/Final-Project-Documentation.pdf) for more details.**

 # Tools